L-Scofano/SDA/README.md

 ```

 ## Acknowledgement
-Our code is built on top of the great [habitat-lab](https://github.com/facebookresearch/habitat-lab) codebase.
+Our code is built on top of the [habitat-lab](https://github.com/facebookresearch/habitat-lab) codebase.

 ## Citation
 If you find SDA helpful, please consider citing: